Synthetixio/SIPs/SIPS/sip-15.md

 **Liquidation Ratio**

-The liquidation ratio to initiate the liquidation process will be set at 200% initially and adjustable by an SCCP.
+The liquidation ratio to initiate the liquidation process will be set at `200%` initially and adjustable by an SCCP.
 This ensures that there is sufficient buffer for the staker's collateral.
+The lower bound for the liquidation ratio would be `100% + any liquidation penalty` to pay for liquidations.

+**Liquidation Penalty**

+The liquidation penalty is paid to the liquidator and is paid as a bonus ontop of the SNX amount being redeemed.

+For example, given the liquidation penalty is 10%, when 100 SNX is liquidated, then `110 SNX` is transferred to the liquidator.

+The maximum liquidation penalty will be capped at `50%`.

 ### Liquidations Contract